 - Cheaper than instant powdered milk.

-I have read recently read that the LDS Home Storage has changed their powdered milk formula, and it tastes pretty good.
+I have read recently read that the Home Storage Center has changed their powdered milk formula, and it tastes pretty good.
 I am not brave enough to try it yet… I’ll stick to cooking with it.

-Both, instant and non-instant powdered milk may come in #10 can sizes, be sure to compare them.
+Both, instant and non-instant powdered milk may come in #10 can sizes, so be sure to compare them.
 Instant only makes about 2 gallons of milk, vs non-instant makes 3 1/2 gallons of milk per #10 can.
 The pricing may look cheaper, but after doing further digging, you’ll probably find the non-instant milk is cheapest.

 If you liked this post, please let us know by leaving a comment below and clicking those share buttons to tell your friends.
 As always, we appreciate you taking a minute of your time to spread the word about preparedness.